12 Foods That May Help You Breathe Better

 If you hear your kids wheezing, give them a glass of apple juice.
 A British study found that children who drank apple juice once a day cut their likelihood of developing a wheezing problem in half compared to kids who drank it less often.
 Another study found that women who ate apples regularly during their pregnancy were less likely to have children who suffer from asthma or wheezing.
 Apples are packed with phenolic acids and flavonoids that are known for reducing inflammation in the air passageways, a common feature of both asthma and wheezing.
 (Here are more of the best and worst foods for asthma.)
 “Asthma has increased in prevalence,” says Alan Mensch, MD, senior vice president of medical affairs at Plainview and Syosset hospitals in Long Island, New York.
 “Some people speculate it’s because our diets have gone from a healthy diet to a less healthy diet over the past couple of decades.”
 Don’t miss these other everyday items that can cause lung problems.

 That cup of Joe does more than give your brain a jolt—it could also alleviate asthma symptoms.
 Caffeine may act as a bronchodilator, which opens up those tight airways in asthmatics and reduces respiratory muscle fatigue.
 A review of several small studies concluded that caffeine could improve your lung functions for up to four hours.
 “Caffeine is a mild bronchodilator; however, it doesn’t compare to an inhaler,” says Dr. Mensch.
 Even if your morning coffee does improve your breathing, the effects aren’t long lasting, which means it’s safest to always have your inhaler in tow.
-Make the perfect cup of coffee with these helpful tips.

 A hot mug of green tea is loaded with antioxidants that calm the body, decrease inflammation, and promote better healing.
 But the star of the bunch is quercetin, an antioxidant that acts as a natural antihistamine.
 This means it slows the release of histamine and other inflammatory chemicals in the body that can cause allergy symptoms.
 The hot water is also great for soothing your throat and protects your lungs from irritation by flushing out mucous membranes.
 “It’s important to stay well hydrated to keep mucous secretions thin and flowing and to help keep airways clear,” says Stephanie Schiff, RDN, a dietitian at Huntington Hospital in Huntington, New York.
-Learn more about the surprising benefits of green tea.

 Seeds are a tiny but mighty tool in achieving optimal lung health.
 Pumpkin seeds, sunflower seeds, and flaxseed provide your body with a bountiful helping of magnesium, a critical mineral for people with asthma.
 Magnesium helps the muscles in your airways relax and reduces inflammation, so you can breathe nice and easy.
 (These are signs you could be deficient in magnesium.)
 Grab a handful to snack on, mix them up in your smoothie, or sprinkle them on your salad to enjoy seeds’ nutritious benefits.
 Just don’t start taking this vitamin that could raise your risk of lung cancer.